-Companies that turned to Additive Manufacturing at an early stage, have established themselves as leaders in the field by continually improving processes and delivering innovating solutions to their key customers.
+Companies that turned to additive manufacturing at an early stage, have established themselves as leaders in the field by continually improving processes and delivering innovative solutions to their key customers.
 To be a pioneer they needed to constantly extract the most from their business proposition and unlock the potential of 3D printing.
 They have already simplified or eliminated many of the most common problems by implementing automated and digital solutions.

 Problem 1: Time Consuming Manual Quotation

-Like we mentioned in our previous blog-post, How 3D Printing Services Overcome the Problems of Manual Quotes, when the amount of order requests increases, any aspects that rely on manual processing can quickly grow out of control.
+In How 3D Printing Services Overcome the Problems of Manual Quotes, we discussed that when the amount of order requests increases, any aspects that rely on manual processing can quickly grow out of control.
 Time is limited, and processing orders can certainly be exhausting and take the focus away from production.
 The tendency is to try to simply process quotations more quickly, but that can unchain a series of critical mistakes related to quoting and pricing.

 Problem 2: Setting Accurate Priorities

-3D Printing Bureaus have addressed this problem in two steps, firstly they have used automated order and quoting system to quickly see the profitability and viability of the project.
-The sales dashboard allows owners to check the regularity of orders from particular customers, and also identify customers tendencies such as materials and technologies previously ordered to ensure the right customers are listed within their main priorities.
+3D Printing Bureaus have addressed this problem in two steps, firstly they have used automated order and quoting systems to quickly see the profitability and viability of the project.
+The sales dashboard allows owners to check the regularity of orders from particular customers, and also identify customers' tendencies such as materials and technologies previously ordered to ensure the right customers are listed within their main priorities.

 Problem 3: Educating Customers on the Potential and Limitations of 3D Printing

-When a project demands high level of information exchange from the 3D print expert to the customer, communication should be transparent and fluid.
-Also when the projects is complex, immediate feedback is essential to speed up processes and keep the customer engaged.
-Although this might not sound like a common scenario, many AM services spend more time then they think in never ending discussions on the viability of a project, with emails coming and going, phone calls with the technical department, discussing the topic again with another department.
-On top of being frustrating, is time consuming and expensive.
+When a project demands a high level of information exchange from the 3D print expert to the customer, communication should be transparent and fluid.
+Also when the project is complex, immediate feedback is essential to speed up processes and keep the customer engaged.
+Although this might not sound like a common scenario, many AM services spend more time than they think in never-ending discussions on the viability of a project, with emails coming and going, phone calls with the technical department, discussing the topic again with another department.
+On top of being frustrating, is time-consuming and expensive.

 Educating customers on the final outcome of 3D Printing a model using different technologies or materials can be significantly easier if they can see for themselves whether their model is printable and what the overall costs of the project would be.
 Once that basic evaluation is complete, the customer and 3D print services can already jump directly into the details of production - the part that actually utilizes the unique knowledge of the expert.